facebookresearch/StarSpace/README.md

       -debug           whether it's in debug mode [0]

 Note:
-We use the same implementation of Ngrams for words as of in <a href="https://github.com/facebookresearch/fastText">fastText</a>.
+We use the same implementation of Ngrams for words as in <a href="https://github.com/facebookresearch/fastText">fastText</a>.